adrhill/julia-ml-course/website/common-mistakes.md

 ### 💡 Leverage the type system

 Julia's type system is quite powerful.
-Type parameters can be used in methods:
+Type parameters can not only be used in structs, but also in methods:

 ```julia
 # Method where both inputs have to have the same type: